tumblr/TMTumblrSDK/README.md

 for including Tumblr in a standard `UIActivityViewController`.
 It currently provides only the activity icon and title, but you can hook it up however you see fit and we may provide a more integrated solution in the future.

+If you're only interested in this UIActivity subclass, the `TMTumblrSDK/Activity` sub-pod can be installed by itself.

 ### Example